 The losses in data efficiency by giving up bootstrapping are also significant.
 We have seen this repeatedly, such as in Chapters 7 (Figure 7.2) and 9 (Figure 9.2), where some degree of bootstrapping performed much better than Monte Carlo methods on the random-walk prediction task, and in Chapter 10 where the same was seen on the Mountain-Car control task (Figure 10.4).
-Many other problems show much faster learning with bootstrapping.
-Figure 12.14 shows a few examples on other small problems.
-Bootstrapping allows learning to take advantage of the state property, the ability to recognize a state upon returning to it.
-On problems where the state representation is poor and causes poor generalization, bootstrapping can impair learning.
-One example of this seems to be Tetris (see Simşek, Algórta, and Kothiyal, 2016).
-A poor state representation can also result in bias; this in the reason for the poorer bound on the asymptotic approximation quality of bootstrapping methods (Equation 9.13).
-On balance, a bootstrapping ability has to be considered extremely valuable.
-One may sometimes choose not to use it by selecting long backups (or a large bootstrapping parameter, $\lambda \approx 1$; see Chapter 12) but of times bootstrapping greatly increases efficiency.
-It's an ability that we would very much like to keep in our toolkit.

-Finally, there is off-policy learning; can we give it up?
+Many other problems show much faster learning with bootstrapping (e.g., see Figure 12.14).
+Bootstrapping often results in faster learning because it allows learning to take advantage of the state property, the ability to recognize a state upon returning to it.
+On the other hand, bootstrapping can impair learning on problems where the state representation is poor and causes poor generalization (e.g., this seems to be the case on Tetris, see Şimşek, Algórta, and Kothiyal, 2016).
+A poor state representation can also result in bias; this is the reason for the poorer bound on the asymptotic approximation quality of bootstrapping methods (Equation 9.14).
+On balance, the ability to bootstrap has to be considered extremely valuable.
+One may sometimes choose not to use it by selecting long multistep updates (or a large bootstrapping parameter, $\lambda \approx 1$; see Chapter 12) but often bootstrapping greatly increases efficiency.
+It is an ability that we would very much like to keep in our toolkit.
+Finally, there is off-policy learning; can we give that up?
 On-policy methods are often adequate.
 For model-free reinforcement learning, one can simply use Sarsa rather than Q-learning.
 Off-policy methods free behavior from the target policy.
 This could be considered an appealing convenience but not a necessity.
 However, off-policy learning is essential to other anticipated use cases, cases that we have not yet mentioned in this book but may be important to the larger goal of creating a powerful intelligent agent.

 In these use cases, the agent learns not just a single value function and single policy, but large numbers of them in parallel.
 There is extensive psychological evidence that people and animals learn to predict many different sensory events, not just rewards.
-We can be surprised by unusual events, and correct our predictions about them, even if they are of neutral valence.
+We can be surprised by unusual events, and correct our predictions about them, even if they are of neutral valence (neither good nor bad).
 This kind of prediction presumably underlies predictive models of the world such as are used in planning.
 We predict what we will see after eye movements, how long it will take to walk home, the probability of making a jump shot in basketball, and the satisfaction we will get from taking on a new project.
 In all these cases, the events we would like to predict depend on our acting in a certain way.
 To learn them all, in parallel, requires learning from the one stream of experience.
-There are many target policies, and thus the one behavior policy can not equal all of them.
-Yet parallel learning is conceptually possible, because the behavior policy may overlap in part with many of the target policies.
+There are many target policies, and thus the one behavior policy cannot equal all of them.
+Yet parallel learning is conceptually possible because the behavior policy may overlap in part with many of the target policies.
 To take full advantage of this requires off-policy learning.